Life isn’t about waiting for the storm to pass…it’s about learning to dance in the rain. -Vivian Greene

-The four-day trip around the Channel Islands, just off the coast of Southern California, started out like it was supposed to…calm seas, plenty of sunshine, and 18 to 20 knots of winds.
-The channel was only about 35 miles across which would put us in a safe harbor for the evening in 5-6 hours.
-So far so good, right?
+The four-day trip around the Channel Islands, just off the coast of Southern California, started out like it was supposed to—calm seas, plenty of sunshine, and moderate wind speed of 18 to 20 knots.
+The channel was only about 35 miles across, which meant we would make safe harbor for the evening in five to six hours.

 I’m not a sailor.
 I love the idea of being a sailor, but the fantasy is much more appealing than the reality.
 The only other time I had sailed was a disaster.
 I had rented a sailboat at a nearby lake with some friends and the sailboat tipped over, propelling all of us into the cold water.
 As I tumbled over the side, my right shoulder popped out, leaving me in excruciating pain and with only one arm to dog paddle to the surface.
 It wasn’t pretty, to say the least.
 We not only had to be rescued, but also I had to pop my own shoulder back in place.
 Ouch!

 Perhaps you can understand why I was a bit hesitant when my buddies—Coy and Timmy—asked me to fly out to Santa Barbara with them for a three-day sailing excursion.
 But both were experienced sailors and assured me over and over again that they’d be doing the bulk of sailing.

 After motoring out of the Santa Barbara Sailing Center in a relatively new, 32-foot long Hunter sailboat, the swells were getting deeper as we moved out to sea.
 My crewmates seemed to welcome the challenge.